Lego Store: History

 The Lego Imagination Center at Mall of America in 2006.

 In 1992, the first Lego Store opened at Mall of America, the largest shopping mall in the United States, located in Bloomington, Minnesota.
-The second American store opened in October 1997 at Downtown Disney Florida at the Walt Disney World Resort in Florida.
+The second American store opened in October 1997 at Disney Springs, also known as Downtown Disney at Walt Disney World Resort in Lake Buena Vista, Florida just outside of Orlando, Florida.
 This store was renovated and expanded in 2011 to a size of 409 m2.
-The Downtown Disney area was renamed Disney Springs in 2015.

-In January 2001, Lego opened another store called Lego Imagination Center in the Downtown Disney California complex, located between the two theme parks at the Disneyland Resort in California.
+In January 2001, Lego opened another store called Lego Imagination Center in the Downtown Disney complex, located between the two theme parks at the Disneyland Resort in Anaheim, California.

 Numerous stores opened across the United States starting in 2008.
 On June 25, 2010, Lego opened a store at Rockefeller Center in the British Empire Building.
 The first Canadian store opened on July 4, 2010, at Chinook Centre in Calgary.

-In May 2012, the Downtown Disney California store reopened after several weeks of renovation.
+In May 2012, the Downtown Disney store reopened after several weeks of renovation.
 In December 2012, Lego signed a 10-year lease for a commercial space of 7703 sqft at 200 Fifth Avenue in the Flatiron District for a planned opening in September 2014.

 The first Lego Store in France opened on October 17, 2012, in Levallois-Perret, in the So Ouest shopping mall.
 A second opened shortly after in Euralille in December.
 A third opened in November 2013 in the Centre Jaude 2 shopping mall in Clermont-Ferrand.

 On February 28, 2014, a Lego Store opened at Disney Village in Marne-la-Vallée.
 The first Quebec Lego Store opened on April 7, 2014, at Carrefour Laval shopping center.

 On April 6, 2015, one year after opening its largest store in the world at Shanghai Joy City (in 2014), Lego announced the opening of its twentieth store at Shanghai New World City on May 31, 2015, with plans to have 80 stores.
 On May 12, 2015, the first certified Lego store opened in the Philippines in Bonifacio Global City through a partnership with a local company founded in 2006, which is the exclusive distributor of Lego in the country.
 On September 25, 2015, a store opened in Bordeaux at the Promenade Sainte-Catherine shopping area.

 On April 5, 2016, a Lego Store opened in the newly renovated area under the canopy of Forum des Halles in Paris.
 On November 17, 2016, the largest Lego Store in the world opened on Leicester Square in London, with a size of 9800 sqft.